purduesigbots/pros-docs/v5/tutorials/topical/filesystem.rst

 Filesystem
 ==========

-You can interact with files on the V5 brain and the microSD card through standard C/C++ file I/O methods.
+You can interact with files on the microSD card (you can **not** interact with files on the V5 brain's flash) through standard C/C++ file I/O methods.
 For the most part, you can follow along with any standard C tutorial for file I/O and it will work with PROS.
 Here are a couple of recommended
 tutorials:

 - https://www.cprogramming.com/tutorial/cfileio.html
 - https://www.tutorialspoint.com/cprogramming/c_file_io.htm

-The only additional detail needed for interacting with the filesystem in PROS is that any files on the microSD card need to be prefaced with ``/usd/`` to distinguish them from files on the V5 Brain.
+The only additional detail needed for interacting with the filesystem in PROS is that any files on the microSD card **must** be prefaced with ``/usd/``.
 A file on the microSD card can be written to in the following manner:

 .. highlight: cpp
 .. code-block:: cpp